Financial Decisions and Markets

 - Topics treated in discrete time, with no requirement for stochastic calculus

-- Solutions manual for problems available to professors
+- Forthcoming solutions manual for problems available to professors